 |---|---|---|

-Concretely, the Ctrl+/ combination followed by typing the first letters activates auto-completion.
+Concretely, type / then the first letters of the command name to activate auto-completion.
 The essential slash commands cheatsheet lists all native shortcuts.

 If you want to master these techniques in real-world conditions, the Claude Code training from SFEIR Institute (1 day) guides you step by step through creating custom commands, configuring skills, and orchestrating subagents with hands-on labs on your own projects.